Agent Skills: Interview transcription and management

 'format': 'wav', # Lossless for transcription

-'backup': True, # Always run backup recorder
+'backup': True, # Always run a backup recorder

 }